Henrietta Place: Buildings

-On the north side of the street is the Welbeck Street car park and The Royal Society of Medicine which has its entrance in Wimpole Street.
+On the north side of the street used to be the Welbeck Street car park (since demolished) and The Royal Society of Medicine which has its entrance in Wimpole Street.
 Between them is Henrietta House which is owned by Lazari Investments and occupied by property firm CBRE Group since 2011 after Diageo moved out.
 It was designed by Christopher Haddon of the Building Design Partnership and incorporates at first floor level on the exterior a series of fifteen Portland stone sculptures by Keir Smith commissioned by the Public Art Development Trust to show the architectural history of Britain.
 The project was the winner of the Royal Society of Arts Art for Architecture award in 1990.
 At the Cavendish Square end on the north side is the Royal College of Nursing.

-The south side of the street is dominated by the back of retail premises on Oxford Street such as the Debenhams and House of Fraser (previously D.H.
+The south side of the street is dominated by the back of retail premises on Oxford Street such as the Debenhams - now replaced by the M Building - and House of Fraser (previously D.H.
 Evans) department stores.
 The Debenhams store was built in the late 1960s or early 1970s to replace a Marshall & Snelgrove store on the same site.
 Between them is the church of St Peter, Vere Street, a grade I listed building also known as the Oxford Chapel or the Marylebone Chapel, the architect of which was James Gibbs who also lived in the street.
 Henrietta Passage once ran south into the centre of the buildings that were on the site now occupied by House of Fraser.

 Between 1724 and 1732, Gibbs designed and built four houses in the street, living in number 5 from 1731 until his death in 1754 and letting numbers 9, 10, and 11.
 Number 11 was demolished in 1956 when the site was acquired by Debenhams.
 The parlour from the house was donated to the Victoria & Albert Museum where it is now on display.